dcos/dcos-docs/1.9/administration/installing/cloud/aws/advanced/aws-custom.md

 * A node that meets custom installer bootstrap node [system requirements](/docs/1.9/administration/installing/custom/system-requirements/).
 * Advanced template [system requirements](/docs/1.9/administration/installing/cloud/aws/advanced/system-requirements/).
-* An Amazon S3 bucket with read-write access.
+* An AWS S3 bucket with read-write access.
     * The S3 bucket must have a bucket policy that allows the launched AWS instances to download the files from the s3 bucket.
 Here is a sample policy that allows anyone to download:

       ```json